 Whenever I have Thibaud’s wines I’m immediately struck by their electricity—tension, vibrancy, reverberating acidity. a Francios(e) delivered@all of this and more: delicate white flowers, wet limestone and lemon on the nose.
-Lees contact gives this wine some real nice heft and traction on the palate. — a year ago
+Lees contact gives this wine some real nice heft and traction on the palate. — 2 years ago

 Beautiful deep garnet colored.
 Faint scents of blue fruit, baking spices, and wild berries.
 Lots of dark cherry, strawberry, black plums and a hint of smokiness on the palate.
 Tannins are very refined and nicely integrated.
-Excellent acidity and a very nice finish. — a year ago
+Excellent acidity and a very nice finish. — 2 years ago

 Very charming indeed 😎🤦🏻♂️ Dense and rich, yet surprising lithe.
 A real class act here.
 I've got nothing but good things to say about Lafon's recent vintages and this 16' was firing on all cylinders from the get-go.

 The nose was gorgeous - pears and apples with strong floral and rich malo elements, all set on a underlying tone of well-integrated reduction.
 On the palate, the wine was so smooth (no hardness at all!) and complex.
 The wife described it as being very balanced and complete.
 I loved the texture.
 Deceivingly light when first opened (to the point that AC thought it might have been a Chablis), but the texture kept buidling as the night progressed.
 Air also revealed the more citrusy side of this wine, lovely spice, and a light stoniness.
 The finish was long, driven by fruit and acidity.
 Superb really and I would definitely like to revisit this in a good couple of years.

 NB: Apparently, no new oak was used in this 16' Charmes. — 2 years ago